eigr/massa/README.md

 # Massa

-<sub>(The name Massa is due to a river near the Eigr mountain in Switzerland)</sub>
+<sub>(The name Massa is due to a river near the Eiger mountain in Switzerland)</sub>

-Massa is a [Cloudstate](https://github.com/cloudstateio/cloudstate) compatible proxy implementation build running on the BEAM.
+Massa is a [Cloudstate](https://github.com/cloudstateio/cloudstate) compatible proxy implementation running on the BEAM.

 ## Overview